Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 Returns **SdpHandlerFunction** The resulting SDP handler that will remove the codec.

-## Subscription
+## services

-The Services feature allows an application to manage how they wish the SDK to receive communications from the platform.
+The 'services' namespace allows an application to manage how they wish the SDK to receive communications from the platform.
 An application can subscribe to services in order to receive updates about that service for the current user.
 A feature generally requires a subscription for its service to be